Tyler Stephenson Player Props: Reds vs. Cardinals

 Tyler Stephenson At The Plate

-- Stephenson has 11 doubles, a triple, four home runs and 25 walks while batting .249.
+- Stephenson is batting .253 with 11 doubles, a triple, four home runs and 26 walks.

-- Stephenson has picked up a hit in 65.6% of his 61 games this season, with multiple hits in 21.3% of them.
+- Stephenson has reached base via a hit in 41 games this year (of 62 played), and had multiple hits in 14 of those games.

-- He has gone deep in four games this season (6.6%), homering in 1.6% of his trips to the plate.
+- He has homered in four games this season (6.5%), leaving the park in 1.6% of his plate appearances.

-- He has scored in 41.0% of his games this year, with more than one run scored in 4.9%.
+- In 37.1% of his games this season, Stephenson has had at least one RBI.
+He's picked up more than one in 8.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.